andersonfpcorrea/route-easy/README.md

 Note that, during development, if you make changes to the files outside of the **src** folders, you will need to put down the containers and compose them up again.

 Why not just bind-mount the entire subdirectories (frontend/backend), including **node_modules**, into the container 🤔?
-Well, I tryed 😆, but that is not a good idea for a couple of reasons, but the most import one is this:
+Well, I tryed 😆, but that is not a good idea for a couple of reasons, but the most important one is this:

 - Some dependencies are **platform-specific** (for instance, _esbuild_ used by Vite), and therefore depend on native packages to run.
 If you run `npm i` on the _frontend_ subdirectory -- **not using a Linux machine** -- and map everything (using bind volume) into the container, the app is going to crash.